Plant-Root-Soil-Interactions-Modelling/dumux-rosi/experimental/fixedPointIter2/readme.md

 - reset the update kr and kx for cplant box (use the adapted cplant box.

 ## implementation tillage:
+- use the mappedplant class. check that the obtained plant is the same as when using the rootsystem class.
+- set eps for vangenuchten functinos to 1e-10. see if creates issues.
 - because of the soil van genuchten parameters, a small change in water content leads to big change in soil watre potential. might level of precision in python might become an issue? level precision 1e-14 seems enough > max level of precision python (15–17)